-To offer the lowest possible cost, our trips are tier priced according to the number of participants or members on the trip.
+To offer the lowest possible cost, our trips are tier priced according to the number of members on the trip.
 Costs are based on double occupancy.
 If you wish to have a single room, you must pay the single supplement fee.
 If you are willing to share accommodations, we will match you with a roommate if one is available.
 If we cannot match you with a roommate, the single supplement will apply.
-Single passenger cost includes single room supplement.

 - One welcome dinner with typical Nepali cultural show

 - Sightseeing as per itinerary with entrance fees

 - English-speaking trekking guide with porter(one porter for every two members).

 - A comprehensive medical first aid kit box

 - All necessary paper work and permits (ACAP/RAP).

 - Meals other than listed (lunch and dinner in Kathmandu & Pokhara is not included)